venkatesh2100/mypollo/Readme.md

 - Implement my Dummy webhook from my Paymmater Old Project and used those Dummy webhook for payment.[₹500 for Advance Booking ]

 - ReDesign the Admin page[Better order of Advance Booking Candites.]

+### 3:

+- Finishing Touch to the Fronted.
+- Add Few More BackRoutes get Information about Appoinments.
+- Done